We know what you’re thinking – can you REALLY make money watching television?

 As long as you have time to spare during the week and you live relatively close to a big city where filming happens, you can make money just by standing around!

-Generally you will get the work through an agency but be careful when you choose – find a list of UK agencies at www.ukscreen.com, and double-check agencies on the UK entertainment union websites Equity or BECTU.
+Generally you will get the work through an agency – find a list of UK agencies at www.ukscreen.com, and double-check agencies on the UK entertainment union websites Equity or BECTU.

 See our article on becoming an extra here for a full rundown of work available.